 Beneficiaries may request any extension for a minimum block of 6 months, marks permitting.
-In this case a deduction of 1% on the original Grant Amount awarded per each block of 6 months shall be applied, even if an extension covering a period of over 24 months is requested.
+In this case a deduction of 1% on the original Grant Amount awarded per each block of 6 months shall be applied.
 Each operation is allowed an extension equivalent to one block of 6 months for which no deduction shall apply.